-According to a 2016 study, early evidence indicates that turmeric/curcumin products and supplements, both oral and topical, may provide therapeutic benefits for skin health.
+According to , early evidence indicates that turmeric/curcumin products and supplements, both oral and topical, may provide therapeutic benefits for skin health.
 Curcumin is a primary component of turmeric.

 A contributing cause of acne is bacteria known as Propionibacterium acnes, the most abundant bacteria on human skin.

 Often, to treat severe acne, antibiotics such as erythromycin and clindamycin — in combination with azelaic acid — are prescribed.
 However, as drug resistance grows, researchers continually test new antimicrobial agents.

 One possibility that’s been a focus of research is curcumin.
 A 2013 article indicates that curcumin has antibacterial activity against a number of bacteria — including P. acnes — when combined with lauric acid.

 Several preliminary studies confirm that the curcumin in turmeric may decrease inflammation humans, and, according to a , “research suggests that curcumin can help in the management of oxidative and inflammatory conditions.”

 Although there’s some indication that turmeric’s anti-inflammatory properties might also be effective on acne, there haven’t been any large clinical trials on its ability to help improve or cure acne.

 Proponents of turmeric for treating acne suggest both oral and topical applications.
 Oral consumption typically follows three methods:

 - cooking with turmeric as a flavor enhancing spice

 Take note that curcumin can interact with some medications and isn’t recommended for people with gallbladder disease.
 Talk with your doctor before adding turmeric to your acne treatment plan.